InBrewJ/negroni-club/README.md

 ## What is the stack?

+For the simple / core three tier client / server approach:

-- Expo (as a web / native iOS/Android UI framework)
+- Expo + TypeScript (as a web / native iOS/Android UI framework)
 - Golang + Gin + GORM as a golang centric REST API
 - Cockroach DB (as a database)